webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 ```

 This will open up your editor so you can make changes.
 After that,
-you'll need to do a forced push to fork:
+you’ll need to do a forced push to fork:

 ```bash
 git push -f origin fix-1234